 SYLACAUGA, Ala. – SylacaugaNews.com is doing something new in 2019.
 In a world full of constant negative news, we are turning attention to several features of our great city.
 Native Sylacaugan Michael Adair highlights what Sylacauga has to offer.
 First up: Sylacauga Utilities Board.

-In the financial services world, in which I am employed, we often find ourselves advising clients on the two distinctly different sides of their balance sheet: the asset side and the liability side.
+In the financial services world, clients are advised on the two distinctly different sides of their balance sheet: the asset side and the liability side.

 Webster’s Dictionary defines an asset as “an item of value.”
 This differs vastly from the definition of liability, “one that acts as a disadvantage or obligation.”
-So, by definition, assets are far more exciting to discuss in my world of finance — and hope to be as exciting to focus on in my column.
+So, by definition, assets are far more exciting to discuss in the world of finance — and hope to be as exciting to focus on in this column.
 The column will highlight some of our greatest assets in my favorite city — the Marble City.
-I hope I can shed light on some of the things that make us great in Sylacauga.
+The hope and objective is to shed light on some of the things that make Sylacauga great.

-With this first venture into our greatest assets, it was rather easy for me to choose a starting point.
+With this first venture into our greatest assets, it was rather easy to choose a starting point.

 Since the early 1950’s the Sylacauga Utilities Board (SUB) has been serving our city and the surrounding areas in ways that most citizens don’t fully appreciate.
-We are very fortunate in Sylacauga to have our own utilities board — one that is very efficient, from an operations standpoint.
+Sylacauga is very fortunate to have her own utilities board — one that is very efficient, from an operations standpoint.

-To get the context relating to the history of the department, I reached out to the general manager of the SUB, Mitch Miller.
-Mitch and his family are wonderful folks and we are fortunate to have someone of his caliber leading our utilities board.
+To get the context relating to the history of the department, we reached out to the general manager of the SUB, Mitch Miller.
+Mitch and his family are wonderful folks and our town is fortunate to have someone of his caliber leading the utilities board.